-In September 2021, pursuant to certain consents received from the Lenders under the Company's amended and restated facilities agreement, the Company retained \$2.3 million in a restricted account to be released only for payments related to arbitration disputes in Bangladesh and general and administrative expenses in India.
+In fiscal 2022, pursuant to certain consents received from the Lenders under the Company's amended and restated facilities agreement, the Company retained \$2.3 million in a restricted account to be released only for payments related to arbitration disputes in Bangladesh and general and administrative expenses in India.
+In fiscal 2023, a further \$1.8 million was retained.

-8. Accounts Receivable and Other
+7. Accounts Receivable and Other